Great Michigan Pizza Funeral: Background

-Mario Fabbrini came from Fiume, Croatia.
-Having lived under fascist rule and then in communist Yugoslavia, he emigrated to the United States after World War II.
+Ilario Fabbrini came from Rijeka, Croatia.
+Having lived under fascist Italian rule and then in communist Yugoslavia, he emigrated to the United States after World War II.
 Settling in Ossineke, Michigan, he began making and selling frozen pizzas from his home kitchen.
 Fabbrini's wife, Olga, helped him adapt the traditional recipes of his hometown to suit American tastes.
 Within nine years, Fabbrini had grown his business, Papa Fabbrini Pizzas, into one of the most modern pizza factories in the country.
-His plant, which employed 22 people, had capacity to produce 45,000 pizzas a week.
+His plant, which employed 22 people, could produce 45,000 pizzas a week.
+The factory was located at 6050 Gull Road, Osineke, Michigan.

 Alleged botulism contamination

-In January 1973, employees at the United Canning Company of East Palestine, Ohio, noticed a number of cans of mushrooms were swelling, an indication of contamination.
+In January 1973, employees at the United Canning Company of East Palestine, Ohio, noticed several cans of mushrooms were swelling, indicating contamination.
 The plant had recently switched to an automated can-filling line, which was less sterile than the previous method of hand-filling, and also led to some overfilling of the cans.
-United Canning notified the Food and Drug Administration (FDA) who took samples for testing.
+United Canning notified the Food and Drug Administration (FDA), which took samples for testing.

 The FDA stated that their tests confirmed the presence of botulism, a potentially fatal disease in humans.
 The customers of United Canning were contacted by the FDA, including Tolono Pizza Products, a Chicago wholesaler who had sold the mushrooms to Fabbrini.
 Fabbrini was himself contacted by the FDA on February 19, 1973, and told to recall his products.

-Fabbrini estimated that 30,000 pizzas were involved, with a cost to him of $30,000 and a retail value of around $60,000.
-This was the largest recall of pizzas in American history at that time.
+Fabbrini estimated that 30,000 pizzas were involved, costing him $30,000 and a retail value of around $60,000.
+This was the largest recall of pizzas in American history then.
 The FDA found no evidence of illness caused by Fabbrini's pizzas, although 17 claims were made by members of the public.

-Funeral
+Disposal

 As a means of creating publicity and a demonstration of his accountability, Fabbrini organized a public disposal of the recalled pizzas on March 5, 1973.
-Fabbrini themed the occasion as a funeral and it was later referred to as the "Great Michigan Pizza Funeral", the "Great Pizza Funeral of Michigan" and the "Great Pizza Burial".
-Several hundred people attended the event, at a time when Ossineke was a village of only 1,800 inhabitants.
-The contemporary press reported that 40,000 or 44,000 pizzas were buried, though in later court documents, Fabbrini claimed to have only disposed of 29,188.
+Fabbrini themed the occasion as a funeral, and it was later referred to as the "Great Michigan Pizza Funeral", the "Great Pizza Funeral of Michigan" and the "Great Pizza Burial".

+Several hundred people attended the event at a time when Ossineke was a village of only 1,800 inhabitants.
+The press reported that 40,000 or 44,000 pizzas were buried, though, in later court documents, Fabbrini claimed to have only disposed of 29,188.
 The pizzas were tipped into an 18 ft deep hole from four dump trucks.
-The pizzas were still enclosed in their cellophane wrappers.
+They were still enclosed in their cellophane wrappers.